sst/guide/_chapters/add-a-create-note-api.md

           method: post
           cors: true
           authorizer:
-            arn: arn:aws:cognito-idp:us-east-1:632240853321:userpool/us-east-1_KLsuR0TMI
+            arn: YOUR_USER_POOL_ARN
 {% endhighlight %}

 Here we are adding our newly added create function to the configuration.
 We specify that it handles `post` requests at the `/notes` endpoint.
 We set CORS support to true.
 This is because our frontend is going to be served from a different domain.
 We also specify that we want this API to authenticate via the Cognito User Pool that we had previously setup.
-Make sure to replace the `arn` field with the **Pool ARN** that we made a note of in the Cognito User Pool chapter.

 {% include code-marker.html %} Open the `webpack.config.js` file and update the `entry` block to include our newly created file.